-Scott Trench, President of BiggerPockets.com came on the podcast to talk about his book, Set For Life and his unique and completely approachable tactics for wealth creation.
+Scott Trench, President of BiggerPockets.com came on the podcast to talk about his book, Set For Life, and his unique and completely approachable tactics for wealth creation.
 Scott believes that there is no one path to FI, there are numerous paths- but that everyone can benefit from tailoring the four levers of wealth creation to build a plan that works for them.

-While the path to FI is diverse, there are basic tenets to wealth creation that can be useful framework for tailoring your own personal wealth creation plan.
+While the path to FI is diverse, there are basic tenets to wealth creation that can be a useful framework for tailoring your own personal wealth creation plan.
 Scott believes that luck is the intersection of preparation and opportunity- and uses the advice in his book to help you do exactly that.

 By showing up regularly, and becoming a lifelong learner, you increase your odds of being successful.
 He advocates in Set For Life that anyone can increase their luck exponentially by exploring these foundational ideas and applying them regularly in their lives.
 Luck is a matter of learning, and showing up regularly.